 Our business is not capital equipment intensive.
-However, with the growth of our business and our investments in property and facilities and in manufacturing automation, capital investments in this area have increased.
-We expect these capital investments to exceed \$250 million in each of the next two years.
+However, with the growth of our business and our investments in property and facilities and in manufacturing automation, capital investments in these areas have increased.
+We expect these capital investments to exceed \$250 million in both 2019 and 2020.
 We intend to fund these needs with cash generated from operations.